GorillaDev420/OS-lab1/docs/report.md

 ```

 Given the program's linked list is arranged in a reverse order, a recursive method of execution was chosen.
-One of the reasons for this was to improve the readability of the code, but also because of the nature of the data structure, it seemed like the simplest choice.
+One of the reasons for this was to improve the readability of the code, but also because of the nature of the data structure.
 The pipe function are able to arbitrarily execute any number of piped programs, with the proper syntax described below:

 ```
 pgm N ... | pgm N-1 ... | ... | pgm 1 ...
 ```

-For a multiple pipes command, the shell process firstly spawn a child process for pgm 1, and recursively
+For a multiple pipes command, the shell process initially spawns a child process for pgm 1, and recursively check the following conditions:

 - base case (pgm N): The first program to be executed, which is at the top of the recursive function stack.
 Only the WRITE_END of pipe[N-1] should be duplicated.
 - middle case (pgm i, i = 2, 3, ..., N-1): These processes need to read from the previous process's output(READ_END of pipe[i]) and write to the next process's input(WRITE_END of pipe[i - 1]).